Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-#### For people with more than 10+ years employment length, the number of fully paid loans is much higher than charged off ones.
+#### For people with more than 10+ years of employment length, the number of fully paid loans is much higher than charged-off ones.

-### Let's find the percentage of charge offs per category to see what percent of people per employment category didn't pay back their loan.
+### Let's find the percentage of charge-offs per category to see what percent of people per employment category didn't pay back their loan.
 It may help us to understand if there is a strong relationship between employment length and being charged off.

 ```python